oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ## What You'll Need to Get Started

 The prerequisites to complete this tutorial are:
 -   The tutorial assumes that you're already using Okta as your identity and authorization solution.
-However, if you don’t have an existing Okta tenant, you can [create a new one here](https://www.okta.com/free-trial/) and follow along.
+However, if you don't have an existing Okta tenant, you can [create a new one here](https://www.okta.com/free-trial/) and follow along.
     -   One or more Okta administrative user(s)
     -   One or more Okta test user(s)
     -   Okta administrator rights